Recently I was inspired by an act of political and social courage, but not from anyone I ever expected.

 But coming out as pro-life in the midst of a pro-abortion protest can and did yield physical intimidation, bullying and screaming.
-I personally was shoved and told to "worry about that pimple on your forehead," and others were told "you're just pro-life because you can't get any pussy."
+I personally was shoved and told to "worry about that pimple on your forehead" (to be fair, I did have a gross pimple on my forehead that afternoon) and others were told "you're just pro-life because you can't get any pussy."

 Mary Carmen Zakrajsek, Indiana Regional Coordinator for Students for Life of America, was grabbed from behind by a man in one instance (caught on video) and was later put in a headlock by Jessica Louise, spokesperson for Indy10 Black Lives Matter.
 Other pro-life demonstrators were shoved.
 Eventually they were surrounded and pushed off the public monument and into the street.